mrobson/openstackupi-openshift/README.md

 The setup and installation master playbook consists of 4 playbooks with 6 roles

-1. Master Playbook: This imports the 4 main playbooks for the setup and install
+1. Install Master Playbook: This imports the 4 main playbooks for the setup and install
     - `site.yml`

-2. Playbooks:
+2. Install Playbooks
     - `preflight.yml`: Checks some prerequisites and generates fresh ignition configs for the installation
       - role: `preflight`
     - `openstack.yml`: Builds the openstack environment - project, quotas, user, roles, flavors, keypair, security groups, network, subnet and router